 The Bryce Canyon Rim Trail connects each of the overlooks.
 What we liked most was the ability to get away from the crowds that you find at the overlooks and view the canyon without obstructions.
-It’s easy to walk just one section, or walk the whole thing.
+It’s easy to walk just one section or walk the whole thing.

 Travel Tip!
 You need a great day pack for this day.
 Once you get on the shuttle, you won’t want to go back to your car.
-Make sure you have water bottles, snacks, sunscreen and a hat at minimum.
+Make sure you have water bottles, snacks, sunscreen and a hat at a minimum.
 This was the day that made me decide I desperately needed to replace my old bag.
 My back was tired after 12 hours of carrying a load!
 Check out this list of the best daypacks for women that I put together as a result of that very sore day.

 #3 Kick into High Gear: Enjoy Bryce Canyon Hiking Among the Hoodoos

 Now that you are on the Rim Trail it’s very easy to step into the canyon and get up close to the hoodoos.
 There are several challenging Bryce Canyon hikes that trailhead along the Rim Trail.
 You can read about our awesome experience on one of the most popular: the Queen’s Garden Navajo Loop here.
-We’ve also captured some of the best Bryce Canyon day hikes in this quick free download.

 Not feeling up to a serious hike, but want to get close to some hoodoos?
 It’s only a 5 minute hike to the first set of hoodoos on the Queen’s Garden Trail.
 The trailhead is just to the right of Sunrise Point.